selfcustody/krux/docs/getting-started/settings.en.md

 Customize the parameters available for your device and change printer settings.

-#### Encoder (Dock only)
+#### Encoder (Maix Dock only)
 If your device has a rotary encoder, you can change the debounce threshold in milliseconds.
 With lower values, faster movements and navigation will be allowed.

 The caveat is low values can cause issues, such as double step and unexpected movements, especially with lower quality encoders.
 If this is the case increase the value to make navigation more stable.

-#### Display (Amigo only)
+#### Display (Maix Amigo only)
 <img src="../../img/maixpy_amigo/settings-options-hardware-display-150.png" align="right">

-Some Amigo screens are different, here you can customize the BGR Colors, Flipped X Coordinates and Inverted Colors.
+Some Maix Amigo screens are different, here you can customize the BGR Colors, Flipped X Coordinates and Inverted Colors.
 For more info see [FAQ](../faq.md/#why-are-the-buttons-on-my-amigo-in-the-wrong-order-why-is-my-amigo-screen-displaying-the-wrong-colors)

 <div style="clear: both"></div>